astux7/HopePig/README.md

-Hope Pig
+Hope Pig htttp://hopepig.com
 ===========================
+There are 2 branches for HopePig apps for

-+ android API 18/21 version(4.3/5.0) app on branch android
++ android API 18/21 versions (4.3/5.0) app on _branch android_

-+ iphone latest app on branch ios
++ iphone latest app on _branch ios_

 Apps made with RubyMotion